How does a slurry pump work to move abrasive, high-density mixtures that quickly damage standard pumps?

 What is the difference between a slurry pump and a water pump?

-How long does a slurry pump last?
+How long do slurry pumps last?